The Office 365 calendar is a useful tool for managing your schedule and coordinating meetings with colleagues.

 Sharing Your Calendar in Office 365 (Web)

-Navigate to your calendar on the web through whichever Microsoft 365 app you're using, or by heading to the link directly if you've it bookmarked.
+Navigate to your calendar on the web through whichever Microsoft 365 app you're using, or by heading to the link directly if you have it bookmarked.

 Hover your cursor over the calendar you want to edit, and three dots should appear to the right of the calendar name.